Afghanistan Appeal - Frequently Asked Questions

 What sort of work will donations help to fund?

 Tearfund has been working with local partners in Afghanistan for more than four decades.
-Their work has included maternal and mental health care, education for both children and adults, projects to improve hygiene and sanitation, and support to help local people enjoy greater food security and earn an income.
-Recently they have also been working with the growing number of internally displaced people.
+Their development work has included maternal and mental health care, education for both children and adults, projects to improve hygiene and sanitation, and support to help local people enjoy greater food security and earn an income.

 Are Tearfund’s partners safe?